microsoft/WhatTheHack/999-SAPonAzure/Student/07-PowerQuery.md

-# Hints
+# Success Criteria

-   * Download Power  BI  desktop from windows power app platfrom
+   * Task1: Download Power  BI  desktop from windows power app platfrom

-   * Execute the install and make sure that you have network connectivity from Jump box to SAP HANA DB and required HANA DB ports are open. ( no firewall issues etc..)
+   * Task2: Execute the install and make sure that you have network connectivity from Jump box to SAP HANA DB and required HANA DB ports are open. ( no firewall issues etc..)

-   * For the HANA DB create the SCHEMA user with admin rights on SAP SCHEMA and assign appropriate roles and privileges to extract the data.
+   * Task3: For the HANA DB create the SCHEMA user with admin rights on SAP SCHEMA and assign appropriate roles and privileges to extract the data.

-   * Open the BI desktop client and execute the connection configure for SAP HANA database.
+   * Task4: Open the BI desktop client and execute the connection configure for SAP HANA database.

-   * Enter the Server IP address , select ports  (custom ) and port  for the  HANA system ID  ( for example SAP HANA system ID NN ports will be 3NN40-3NN99)
+   * Task5: Enter the Server IP address , select ports  (custom ) and port  for the  HANA system ID  ( for example SAP HANA system ID NN ports will be 3NN40-3NN99)

-   * Select Appropriate user name,  password and SSL encryption - none
+   * Task6: Select Appropriate user name,  password and SSL encryption - none

-   * Select direct query for data connectivity Mode
+   * Task7: Select direct query for data connectivity Mode

-   * Extract the data and see the  tabular from of the DB
+   * Task8: Extract the data and see the  tabular from of the DB

- # Guidelines
+ # Skills, guidelines, hints